 For every 1212 purchase made, the brand donates an item from the collection to Baby2Baby.
 This is a non-profit organisation that provides nappies, clothing and all basic necessities to low-income children.

-Fabrics used for their kid’s clothing range are made using a unique blend of 30% organic cotton and 70% bamboo from viscose.
-The bamboo is a highly sustainable resource grown in China and the organic cotton comes from Turkey, which is GMO-free and supports sustainable development programs for workers.
+Fabrics in their ethical and sustainable kid’s clothing range use a unique blend of 30% organic cotton and 70% bamboo from viscose.
+The bamboo is a highly sustainable resource, grown in China.
+The organic cotton, which comes from Turkey, is GMO-free and supports sustainable development programs for workers.

 What’s also praiseworthy is that customers in the UK can donate their pre-loved or unused MORI clothing back to the company and they will pass it directly to Little Village to use in their bundles.
 Little Village is a parent-run charity based in London, who curate bundles of clothing and equipment donated by local families to those in need of a helping hand.